librenms/librenms/doc/Extensions/Applications.md

 ```
 4. Restart snmpd on your host
 5. On the device page in Librenms, edit your host and check the `NTP Server` under the Applications tab.

-##### Agent
-Support is built into the agent, and this app will be automatically enabled.